Dave & Buster's: Events and sponsorships

 Dave & Buster's is a corporate sponsor of the Ultimate Fighting Championship organization.
 There are screening rooms for every UFC pay-per-view and episode of The Ultimate Fighter.
 D&B also sponsors the charity Dave Bevans' Children in the fundraising event "D&B for DB's".

 Prior sponsorships include a World Wrestling Entertainment match and a 2009 tour by the rock band Bowling for Soup.
 The WWE match took place on the July 20, 2009, edition of WWE Raw on the USA Network.
 It is believed to be the first match on any WWE program to have a specific sponsor associated with it.

 Dave & Buster's also sponsors postgame reports of San Jose Sharks games.

 International

 Current

-In January 2025, Dave & Busters reported that they opened the first Indian branch under a partnership with the Malpani Group in Bangalore on December 26, 2024.
+In January 2025, Dave & Busters reported that they opened the first Indian branch under a partnership with the Malpani Group in Bengaluru on December 26, 2024.
+A second outlet was opened in Andheri, Mumbai with a third opened in Tagore Garden, Delhi in 2026.

-They opened its first store in the Philippines on October 11, 2025 at the Opus Mall in Bridgetowne Destination Estate, under a franchising agreement with The Bistro Group.
+Dave & Busters opened its first store in the Philippines on October 11, 2025 at the Opus Mall in Bridgetowne, Quezon City, Metro Manila, under a franchising agreement with The Bistro Group.

+They opened their first store in Australia on May 16, 2026 in the northern suburb of Clarkson, Western Australia in the city of Perth.